pnotato/pnotato/README.md

 I'm a third year computer science student studying at  Simon Fraser University.
 I've previously worked at BC Cancer.

-I'm interested in AI and how we can use technology in healthcare, and I'm familiar with Python, C++, Javascript, and Bash.
+I'm interested in AI and how we can use technology to improve the lives of others, and I'm familiar with Python, C++, Javascript, and Bash.

 Check out my website at https://nickchan.ca/